 The worst separation of all happens when the undocumented die crossing the border.
 Uprooted by the destruction of rural economies brought on by the North American and Central American Free Trade Agreements (NAFTA and CAFTA), border militarization forces them to cross through the harshest terrains.
-Since the advent of NAFTA, more than 6,000 remains have been found–every body that of a family member.
-Studies show that while apprehensions of border crossers has greatly diminished, the number of deaths in the desert has risen by 27%, the second highest in a decade, despite a 50% drop in apprehensions since 2008.
-A study by the National Foundation for American Policy shows that undocumented persons attempting to cross the border are eight times more likely to die than they were ten years ago.
-The study attributes these deaths to the lack of temporary work visas and “the significant buildup of Border Patrol…[that] has pushed those who want to work in America into increasingly remote and dangerous areas.”
-(The Alliance for Global Justice supports a general amnesty for undocumented workers and a clear path to citizenship as preferable to temporary visas and bracero programs.)
+Since the advent of NAFTA, more than 6,000 remains have been found–each that of a family member.
 Also rising are the numbers of apprehensions of unaccompanied children, most of these on journeys to reunite with family in the US.

 Many of those who die are never found, all traces erased by conditions that can quickly convert the bodies of the dead into little more than dust and sand.
-There is no sadness like that of never knowing, never being able to confirm the fate of the missing.
+There is no sadness like that of never knowing, never being able to confirm the fate of a missing family member.

 What of the majority who survive this dangerous trek?
 A recent study shows that between July 1, 2010 and September 31, 2012, almost 23% of all deportations were of parents with children who are US citizens—204,810 deportations in all.
 More than 16.6 million people in the US live in mixed status families, including one third of all US children.

-We will start with an excerpt from Margaret Regan’s “The Death of Josseline”, the story of a 14 year old girl who died trying to cross the desert with her younger brother so they could reunite with their mother in Los Angeles.
+In this section of the Border Militarization Guide, we will start with an excerpt from Margaret Regan’s “The Death of Josseline”, the story of a 14-year-old girl who died trying to cross the desert with her younger brother so they could reunite with their mother in Los Angeles.
 (Josseline’s body was found by Dan Millis, of the Sierra Club’s Bordelands Team.
 Dan provided most of the material for the study guide’s lesson “Splitting the Land in Two: the Ecological Effects of Border Militarization”.)
 Next will be a short video recording of a family’s reaction as they are left on the side of the street while their car is impounded and the children’s mother is hauled away by the Border Patrol, apprehended after what otherwise would have been just a routine traffic stop.
-This is the kind of thing that happens when local police are drafted into enforcement of immigration law: a minor traffic stop turns into a nightmare provoked by racial profiling (if the Mother had been White and a native English speaker, she would not have been asked to prove her citizenship or legal status), and police are diverted from looking for real criminals into arresting working mothers and dividing families.
+This is the kind of thing that happens when local police are drafted into enforcement of immigration law: a minor traffic stop turns into a nightmare provoked by racial profiling, and police are diverted from looking for real criminals into arresting working mothers and dividing families.

 Following these there are a series of articles and videos that further provide educational material along with pieces that put real faces on these difficult issues.
-As we have stated before, we know that not all students of the guide will be able to digest all of the information provided here.
-But whatever of these reports and testimonies one is able to view, we are sure that one message above all will be driven home: we have to stop border militarization and come up with just immigration and trade policies that reinforce rather than destroy family bonds.
+We are sure that one message above all will be driven home: we must stop the militarization of ICE and the border wall, simultaneously creating legal protections for all immigrant families.